Tinder and the Dating App Retention Paradox

 Find The Good Churn

-Any analysis of retention or churn has to consider specific patterns of user behavior.
+Any or has to consider specific patterns of user behavior.

-If you just look at your daily active user/monthly active user count, then you’ll have a barometer of your app’s usage, but you’ll never understand what’s driving it or how to make it better.
+If you just look at your /, then you’ll have a barometer of your app’s usage, but you’ll never understand what’s driving it or how to make it better.

-What you need to do is to identify the patterns of behavior that lead to users finding value in your app and encourage those.
+What you need to do is to identify the patterns of behavior that lead to in your app and encourage those.
 That means if “uploading photos” keeps users engaged, get your users to upload more photos.
 If “creating playlists” does, then nudge more users to create playlists.

 With Tinder, where _churning itself _is a good indicator that people are getting value, you have to look at exactly what leads people to churn.